Lambeth calls for urgent Budget help with temporary accommodation crisis

 In Lambeth alone, a combination of factors including long-term funding reductions driven by 14 years of austerity from successive previous governments, and the rising bill for providing temporary accommodation (TA) for homeless people has left the council facing a £70m deficit over the next four years.

 The number of families housed in temporary accommodation by Lambeth has risen to 4,600 – an increase of 1,300 in just two years.
-This means the council is having to rely more and more on expensive “nightly paid” accommodation, pushing the council’s bill for temporary accommodation up to at least £28m this year.
+This means the council is having to rely more and more on expensive “nightly paid” accommodation, pushing the council’s bill for temporary accommodation at least £28m over budget this year.

 Lambeth’s “Budget Representation” to the new Chancellor also warns that: “Government cuts and failed policy in recent years have taken £500m out of the Housing Revenue Account, limiting our potential to provide fit-for-purpose homes.”